tomjhunt13/Catan/src/Game/GameREADME.md

 - _develop.py_ is an example script which instantiates all game classes and calls the run function

 # Things To Do:
-- _Win Condition:_ Add points to game and end it when player has won.

 - _Player To Player Trading:_ Implement a mechanism to trade with other players and an interface for the AI.
 Current ideas are:
     1) Player has function which decides whether or not to accept trade.
 Try out many combinations on self to find own best offer and offer to others